SiJinmin/buda/README.md

 ```

-## source code arch
+## 源代码结构

 buda/c: website backend, including the http server by C/C++.
 It's not full implementation of http protocol, just some functions we need in this website. <br>
 buda/vue: website frontend, by Vue3.<br>
-buda/node: some script tools by nodejs, you can ignore it. <br>
+buda/node: some script tools by nodejs.
+You can ignore it. <br>
+buda/db: database files. <br>
+buda/doc: some files you may need, such as sample config file, systemctl service file.
+You can ignore it. <br>
+buda/upload: for uploaded files, such as images.
+You can ignore it. <br>

-## about frontend
+## 前端界面 buda/vue

 ```sh
 cd buda/vue